 Why Choose a Clinical Trial?

 One of the first things to consider when thinking about participating in a clinical trial is that all approved forms of treatment started out as clinical trials.
-Even though the nature of clinical trials is experimental, there is always a possibility of establishing a new, effective form of treatment.
+Even though the nature of clinical trials is experimental, there is always a possibility of establishing a new, effective form of treatment for mesothelioma.

 For example, the standard treatment for mesothelioma is chemotherapy with Alimta and cisplatin.
 These were tested together in clinical trials in the early 2000s.
 Participants in these trials were the first patients to benefit from this advance in chemotherapy treatment.